swl10/pyslet/doc/odatav2_customexample.rst

             self.expand_entities(self.filter_entities(
                 self.generate_entities())))

-Notice that our generator function is passed to filter_entities which iterates through our generator yielding only the entities that *match* the filter.
+Our generator function is passed to filter_entities which iterates through our generator yielding only the entities that *match* the filter.
 Similarly, this filtered iterable is then iterated by the expand_entities method to implement the expand and select rules.
 Finally, the resulting generator is wrapped by the order_entities method which sorts them according to the orderby rules.
-This last step is does nothing if there is no orderby option in effect but if there is it is a bit wasteful because the iterator will be turned into a list before it is sorted, causing all entities to be loaded into memory.
+This last step does nothing if there is no orderby option in effect but if there is it is a bit wasteful because the iterator will be turned into a list before it is sorted, causing all entities to be loaded into memory.
 See `Big vs